autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 When authoring an inference [scripts](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/autogluon-tabular-containers/scripts/), please refer to SageMaker [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/adapt-inference-container.html).

-Here is one of the possible inference scripts.
+Here is one of the possible Tabular inference scripts.

 - the `model_fn` function is responsible for loading your model.
 It takes a `model_dir` argument that specifies where the model is stored.